Integrate AWS S3 with NestJS for private and public files storage

 NestJS Application Setup

-In your NestJS application, install the @aws-sdk/client-s3
+In your NestJS application, install the @aws-sdk/client-s3 and @aws-sdk/s3-request-presigner.

 npm install @aws-sdk/client-s3 @aws-sdk/s3-request-presigner uuid